Mr6MJT/LearnWebHacking/README.md

+# Dont be offensive, hack ethically

+make sure to not be cyber criminal because you will catched :/

 # Never Give up

 if you have any question about bug hunting or need a help DM on telegram Maybe i can help you..
 telegram: @Mr6MJT